|

 patterns.
 A feisty, practical attitude to the material with numerous

-pushes and a student trying to survive the taping.
+pushes and a student trying to survive the trouncing.
 Single and Double

 Push Hands are shown with both fixed and free steps.
 The key ideas